UPDATE: Victim identified in Janesville shooting

 Lt.
 Charles Aagaard of Janesville police detectives said the 32-year-old victim, Anthony C. Hibbler, was shot with a 9mm, semi-automatic handgun in the hand, legs and torso.

-The dispute and mutual dislike apparently started with similar feelings between the victim and Verdina’s brother, Aagaard said.
+The dispute and mutual dislike apparently started with similar feelings between Hibbler and Verdina’s brother, Aagaard said.

 Detectives are still looking into the nature and origin of the animosity, Aagaard said.

-On Wednesday afternoon, Verdina was in a car in an apartment building parking lot in the 1500 block of Holiday Drive when the soon-to-be victim started taking photos or video of Verdina with his phone, Aagaard said.
+On Wednesday afternoon, Verdina was in a car in an apartment building parking lot in the 1500 block of Holiday Drive when Hibbler started taking photos or video of Verdina with his phone, Aagaard said.

 Police believe Verdina shot once while seated in the car and then several more times after getting out of the car, Aagaard said.